 A Relationship Map can uncover connections between customers and prospects that can be invaluable when trying to start communications.
-Taking the time to build a comprehensive Relationship Map of your key clients (including elements such as industry niche, professional associations and geography) will provide a new rich vein of prospecting.
+Taking the time to build a comprehensive Relationship Map of your key clients (including elements such as industry niche, professional associations, and geography) will provide a new, rich vein of prospecting.

-The best compliment you can get as a salesperson is a referral and they are incredibly powerful.
-A referral is 4 times as likely to convert into a sale, plus they have a 16% higher life time value.
-The superpowers of referrals increase the more involved your referrer is involved in the process with an impressive 4.2X boost to your chances of getting an appointment with a decision maker.
+The best compliment you can get as a salesperson is a referral, and they are incredibly powerful.
+A referral is 4 times as likely to convert into a sale, plus they have a 16% higher lifetime value.
+The superpowers of referrals increase the more involved your referrer is involved in the process, with an impressive 4.2X boost to your chances of getting an appointment with a decision-maker.

 Never underestimate the power of a referral.
-Ask for them, chase them up and treat them like VIPs and you can boost your existing customer relationship whilst bringing new clients onboard
+Ask for them, chase them up, and treat them like VIPs, and you can boost your existing customer relationship whilst bringing new clients on board.

 But what if you’ve already maxed out your network?
 Let’s suspend my disbelief and say I believe you, now what?
-Opportunities are endless for your skills to be demonstrated at networking events, partner showcases, charitable functions etc. Giving your time for free, being generous with your knowledge and being willing to help others will come back to you in leads and referrals in the future.
+Opportunities are endless for your skills to be demonstrated at networking events, partner showcases, charitable functions, etc. Giving your time for free, being generous with your knowledge, and being willing to help others will come back to you in leads and referrals in the future.
 Plus, it always helps to have a few favors up your sleeve for when you need an introduction.

-You can also find prospective clients by aligning your brand with respected partners, associations and complimentary services.
+You can also find prospective clients by aligning your brand with respected partners, associations, and complimentary services.
 These may incur a cost to set up but provide you with the industry version of a referral by allowing you to get your brand under the nose of those who are already working with partners.

 2. Woo them

-Now you know who they are and where they are hiding you need to begin to woo.
+Now you know who they are and where they are hiding, you need to begin to woo.

 OK, whilst this animal kingdom display is amusing, it does highlight that you need to clearly display what you can offer a prospect.
 Be equally open when addressing their needs and concerns.
-It may be that they aren’t the golden goose you first thought and you save yourself a lot of time and heartache by admitting it early on.
+It may be that they aren’t the golden goose you first thought, and you save yourself a lot of time and heartache by admitting it early on.

 Being human also means avoiding cliché sales techniques.
 These include fear-based ultimatums such as limited offers.
-No-one really believes these anymore.
+No one really believes these anymore.
 There is always a deal to be had – make sure you build a deal that is the best for them as well as you.

 Be picky about who you onboard.
 Choose to woo the prospects that will make great clients (which you should have established at the research stage).
 Great clients are perfect fits for your product AND ones that will find value and benefit from it.
-These clients are the ones who will rave about you and your business to anyone that will listen to them.
+These clients are the ones who will rave about you and your business to anyone who will listen to them.
 Who doesn’t want that, right?!

 Put on a show!
-Run educational events, bribe them with branded freebies and keep good company with respected brands.
+Run educational events, bribe them with branded freebies, and keep good company with respected brands.
 You could even turn your CEO into a local celebrity to build your company’s social acumen.
 If you are THE go-to specialist in your field in their network, your chances of getting your call connected will rise.

 3. Win them